 When I was a kid, one of my elementary school teachers had asked, "What do you want to be when you grow up?"
 The first answer that I thought was artist.
 But for some reason, at the time, I thought, "No. I'd better come up with a second choice."

 For whatever reason I thought no, I can only guess.
 Perhaps it was in my subconscious that artists don't become successful, at least not in their lifetime, or so it seemed.
 Or perhaps it was because I got the most praise and encouragement to work on math, from my father.
-So for whatever reason it was, it was a decision that I made way back when, that I've had to overcome, and Have.
+Or perhaps it was the fear of what my teacher might actually say to such an idea.
+For whatever reason it was, it was a decision that I made way back when, that I've had to overcome, and have overcome.
 I made a new decision.

-As a new mom, one day I was out with my daughter, taking the round about way home through some of the neighborhood.
-I glanced over and saw a yard sale that had a two sided easel for sale.
+As a new mom, one day when I was out with my daughter, taking the round about way home through some of the neighborhood, I saw a yard sale that had a two sided easel for sale.
 One side was higher than the other side.
 My heart sang!
 I can have the taller side and my daughter can have the other side!
 I felt blessed to be driving home with the two sided easel in the back of my car.

 When I decided to become a professional artist, I wasn't all that good at it.
 It wasn't something I had been honing all of those years.
 I had to learn skills.
-So I set about practicing; watching Bob Ross, purchasing and reading artist books and doing the exercises.
+So I set about practicing.
+I watched Bob Ross videos, and purchased artist books and did many of the exercises.
 I also attended some artist workshops.

 Once I got some techniques down, I figured I should decide on what kind of art I wanted to create.
 One day a sales clerk commented that as I got better at painting (Which is the main type of art I was doing at the time.), I would want to buy bigger canvases.
 After that purchase, I commenced to buying bigger canvases.
 It was kind of nice painting large.
 I joined an artist's group and exhibited some of my paintings.
-That didn't go over so well, especially when I took in a rather large shark painting to display.
+When I took in a rather large shark painting to display, I got the question, "Why did you paint that?"
 I painted the shark so that I could practice painting teeth, lol.
 But I did get some comments that so and so would like that kind of a design on a t-shirt.
-Hmmmm.
+Hmm.

 Anyway, I searched for other avenues of making art.
 I have always liked functional art, art on things that had a functional purpose.
 I read about floor cloths and started making those.
 I sold some at an art fair.
 I made some more, but also realized that I was running out of space to create them; it required getting down on the cement floor to glue (hem) the edges, and leave them there with weights on the hems, while they dried.